lifeofdekisugi/what-is-the-flag/README.md

 If you want to get SSID of that BSSID then you can find it on [WIGLE](https://wigle.net/) (Probably you need to sign in).

-After getting the SSID you can use that **UniliverWifi** as  Vigenere decoding key.
+After getting the SSID you can use that **UnileverWiFi** as  Vigenere decoding key.
 After decoding you can see

 ```
 Wow, nice !
 Crack the last part and anjoy.